thdurand4/PodiumASM/docs/source/INSTALL.rst

    :language: YAML
    :lines: 10-18

-CulebrONT needs a wide set of R modules for reporting.
+PodiumASM needs a wide set of R modules for reporting.
 If you use ENVMODULE R, just have a look at dependencies in the ``Containers/Singularity.report.def`` file.
 Yes, plenty of packages!!
 That's why we provide build Singularity containers ready to use and recommend them for the R part.

 .. note::